 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for tour leader.

-Our adventure begins at 7:45am on Friday, December 18, 2020 at the Costa Rica Marriott in San José, Costa Rica.
+Our adventure begins at 7:45am on Friday, December 18, 2020 in San José, Costa Rica.
 The closest airport is the Juan Santamaria International Airport (SJO) in San José.
 We recommend arriving on or before December 17 to ensure you're at our starting point on time.
 Our adventure ends on Thursday, December 24, 2020 in Playa Hermosa, Costa Rica.
-The closest airports are the Daniel Oduber International Airport (LIR) and the Juan Santamaria International Airport (SJO).
+The closest airports are the Daniel Oduber International Airport (LIR) and Juan Santamaria International Airport (SJO).
 If flying out of LIR your flight can be scheduled to depart at 10:30am or later.
 If flying out of SJO your flight home should be scheduled to depart at 3:30pm or later from here.

 US citizens do not require a visa to visit Costa Rica.
 Just bring a valid US passport.
 For citizens of other countries, please check with the Costa Rica Embassy or Consulate for information and requirements.